Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    pit# systemctl restart wickedd-nanny && sleep 5
    ```

-1. Check that IPs are set for each interface and investigate any failures.
+1. Check that IP addresses are set for each interface and investigate any failures.

-    1. Check IPs, do not run tests if these are missing and instead start triage.
+    1. Check IP addresses, do not run tests if these are missing and instead start triage.

        ```bash
        pit# wicked show bond0 vlan002 vlan004 vlan007